mzonov/Android-Interview-Questions/README.md

   All classes have `get` and `set` methods that work like reads and writes on `volatile` variables.
 That is, a `set` has a `happens-before` relationship with any subsequent get on the same variable.
 The atomic `compareAndSet` method also has these memory consistency features, as do the simple atomic arithmetic methods that apply to integer atomic variables.
   </details>
+* What's the difference between atomic class and `volatile`?
 * What is deadlock?
   <details>
   <summary>Answer</summary>